rugk/threema-msgapi-sdk-php/README.md

 ```

 ### Creating a connection with advanced options
 **Attention:** This settings change internal values of the TLS connection.
-Choosing wrong settings can weaken the TLS connection or prevent connecting to the server.
-Use this options with care!
+Choosing wrong settings can weaken the TLS connection or prohibit a successful connection to the server.
+Use them with care!

 Each of the additional options shown below is optional.
 You can leave it out or use `null` to use the default value for this option.